 Costs charged to sponsored projects should be reasonable, allowable, properly allocable, treated consistently, and in compliance with federal cost principles, applicable standards of other sponsors, and CSU regulations.
-It is the responsibility of the Principal Investigator (PI) to review and manage expenditures on the Sponsored Project.
-These expenditures are further reviewed by Sponsored Programs (SP).
+It is the responsibility of the Principal Investigator (PI) to review and manage expenditures on the sponsored project.
+These expenditures are further reviewed by the Research and Innovation Office (RIO).

 There are four guiding principles or criteria used to determine whether a cost may be charged to a sponsored project: reasonableness, allocability, allowability, and consistency.
 These criteria apply for both direct and Facilities and Administrative (F&A) costs (including cost match), as described below.
-For a given cost to be charged to a sponsored project, all four of these criteria must be met and documented
+For a given cost to be charged to a sponsored project, all four of these criteria must be met and documented.